-This is another very effective device for compacting clean, free-draining sands and gravels.
+Vibroflotation is another very effective method for compacting clean, free-draining sands and gravels.
 It resembles a standard internal concrete vibrator but is much larger and more powerful.
-The probe provides large capacity water jets, which acts downward and sideways, flooding the soil and breaking the surface tension.
-This allows the sand particles more freedom to settle into a compact configuration as the granular particles are vibrated.
+The probe provides large-capacity water jets, which act downward and sideways, flooding the soil and breaking the surface tension.
+This action allows the sand particles more freedom to settle into a compact configuration as the granular particles are vibrated.

 Other Important Factors

-When compacting soils, you must put safeguards in place for your employees' health.
+When compacting soils, put safeguards in place for employees' health.
 An illness called Raynaud's syndrome is very common among workers who operate or manage compacting equipment.
-The all-day-long vibration transmitted to the hands and arms cause this illness.
-This can cause your employees to feel a sort of numbness and tingling in the fingers.
-If that worsens it can lead to loss of sensation in hand and finger muscles.
+The all-day-long vibration transmitted to the hands and arms causes this illness, which can result in your employees feeling a sort of numbness and tingling in the fingers.
+If that worsens, it can lead to loss of sensation in hand and finger muscles.
 Some manufacturers have designed equipment with reduced vibration.
 Certain jurisdictions have laws limiting the daily exposure to vibrational forces because of the potential for such illnesses to develop.